 However, it’s easy to not let snow derail your regular winter fitness schedule.
 You just have to learn to layer up correctly, run at the right times of day, and use running shoes that have added grip or spikes to lessen the chances of slipping on ice.

 You can even take up snowshoeing, which is a great calorie-burning activity that gets you out of the house and into the crisp, clean air of winter.
+Just remember to have your heating on for when you get back; nobody likes walking into a cold house when it’s freezing outside!
+If your heating is playing up though, search for Aspinwall Plumbing or something similar to get your heating systems sorted asap.

 Set a big goal